php-fig/fig-standards/proposed/extended-coding-style-guide.md

 <?php

 if ($expr1) {
-    // if body
+    // if body; blank line MAY follow
 } elseif ($expr2) {
-    // elseif body
+    // elseif body; blank line MAY follow
 } else {
     // else body;
 }